 Surveillance, looking from above, is the right to inspect exercised by the society of control that cross-cuts CCTV cameras, biometrics, drone planes, border checkpoints, Amazon-Facebook algorithms, architectural design and the fashioning of historical memory and forgetfulness.

 This experience is a travel extension of the Clinical Observation II and IV course.
-The purpose is to analyze the clinical performance of experienced practitioners in a non-U.S.
+The purpose is to analyze the clinical performance of experienced practitioners in a non-US setting.

 Learning how to teach, create, and perform dance and to build community – through the lens of another culture.

 Learn to make music business expansion plans for all sizes and types of music companies in a global context by applying market-trend data, sensitivity to local cultures, and knowledge of a wide range of music.

 This course examines literature and research findings for evidence that supports the treatment of children and youth with autism in a variety of settings.

 This course is designed to provide graduate students in the helping and allied professions with an introduction to multicultural and cross-cultural counseling.

 Using Accra, Ghana as a case study, this course is designed to improve students' effectiveness as clinicians to work with diverse clients.

 Creative and Cultural Industries have grown rapidly over the past 15 years attracting the attention of non-profit arts leaders, government officials, and cultural entrepreneurs.